tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

-<span style="font-weight: bold; text-align: justify;">But what if…</span>
+<span style="font-weight: bold; text-align: justify;">But what if...</span>

 <p class="MsoNormal" style="text-align: justify;">
   <span lang="EN-US">What if the first occurrence of intermixed data types happens after row number 16384?
-(You just don’t have any luck, don’t you?)
-Or what if the administrator doesn’t allow you to modify the registry?
+(You just don't have any luck, don't you?)
+Or what if the administrator doesn't allow you to modify the registry?
 (Always the same with those paranoia people) If you can control the template of the Excel, you can do the following: add a dummy row at the beginning of the sheet, which has alphanumeric data for the violating columns.
-This way you’ll be sure string data is always included in the sample and that the resulting data type is always alphanumeric.
+This way you'll be sure string data is always included in the sample and that the resulting data type is always alphanumeric.
 Hide the dummy row in the template and get rid of it in the SSIS dataflow using a conditional split.</span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">